antontsv/apple.bin/README.md

 # Scripts and executable files for 

-You can copy scripts to any location in your PATH or install to ~/bin with [homeshick](https://github.com/antontsv/homeshick)
+Scripts in this repository are designed for Mac OS only

 Some of the scripts are using `#!/usr/bin/env awesome-bash` shebang, which requires [awesome-shell installation] (https://github.com/antontsv/awesome-shell#installation)

-These scripts are designed for Mac OS only

 # Completion

-Completion rules can be found in `.sh` directory, if you use one-time [homeshick-based setup script](https://git.io/all.files), completion rules will be installed and kept up-to-date automatically
+Bash completion rules can be found in `.sh` directory.

+# Install
+* You can copy scripts to any location in your PATH.

+ OR

+* you can go for complete dot files and scripts setup using [this one-liner](https://github.com/antontsv/.files#comprehensive-setup).
+This includes dotfiles manager, completion rules, awesome-bash, etc.

 # Notable scripts